Headless ERP Was a Step Forward — Here's What Comes After

 Headless ERP decouples the user interface from core ERP logic, enabling businesses to move faster, scale smarter, and create tailored user experiences—without legacy constraints.
-For IT leaders and tech advisors, it's no longer just a fringe concept—it's a strategic imperative.
+For IT leaders and tech advisors, it's no longer just a fringe concept—it's a signpost in the broader evolution of enterprise architecture.
+But while Headless ERP addresses many of the pain points of traditional systems, it’s not always the right fit in practice.
+For many growing businesses, platforms that apply headless principles pragmatically — through clean APIs, modular integration, and real-time orchestration — may deliver the same benefits without the overhead

 From Monolith to Modular: A Strategic Shift